Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 b.
 Closed-source game engine

-A closed-source game engine, also called the proprietary game engine, is a licensed game development software.
+A closed-source game engine, also called proprietary game engine, is a licensed game development software.

 Obviously, it is not free to use.
 There are licensing rights infringed in using, modifying, and sharing it.
 In some cases, it even includes patent rights.